jonax1337/PasswordManager/README.md

 - 6-9 failed attempts: Extended lockout (1-30 minutes)
 - 10+ failed attempts: Permanent database lockout

+**User-Specific Locking**: Security tracking is tied to the user running the application.
+If one user locks a database, other users on the same system can still access it with the correct master password.
+This prevents one user from accidentally locking out others from shared databases.

 **Attack Persistence**: Security tracking survives application restarts and system reboots, preventing attackers from bypassing protections by restarting the app.

 ### Database Format